heerp20/Photography1/README.md

 ## Contact

-If you hane any questions or want to see more of my work, contact me at heer2004p@gmail.com
+If you have any questions or want to see more of my work, contact me at heer2004p@gmail.com